 Students from the Catholic Theological Faculty set up a sewing workshop and distributed masks to those in need at healthcare facilities.
 The archbishop's seminary helped senior homes in Prague with nursing care and food delivery.
-Other employees and students were available at the Hospital of St. Alžběta Na Slupi for conversations with patients logical Faculty.
+Other employees and students were available at the Hospital of St. Alžběta Na Slupi for conversations with patients and healthcare professionals.
+"This is because the ban on visiting patients weighed heavily on both groups," said Marie Opatrná of the Catholic Theological Faculty.